fz172/fanfly/_posts/2024-06-14-starting_right_top_skin.md

 When riveting rear channel a few days ago I had to rivet 2 top rows from the opposite direction.

-I don't think they will create a clearance problem to the aleron or flaps, but I will keep an eye before riveting the top skin.
+I don't think they will create a clearance problem to the aileron or flaps, but I will keep an eye before riveting the top skin.
 If the rivets are enclosed by the skin, then I should have no problem proceeding.